 Functions of Protein

-Proteins play myriad functions in the body and cell.
+Proteins play multiple functions in the body and its structure gives it its functionality.
 Some prominent functions are:-

 - Movement – Myosin is a protein found in muscles which enables the contraction of muscles making movement possible.